Introduction to Stepper Motors: Construction, Types and Operation

 Like the rotor, the stator of the stepper motor consists of punched, soft-metal plates that are electrically separated from one another.
 It is equipped with eight pole shoes situated opposite one another and with teeth at the end.
 The geometric arrangement of rotor and stator teeth results in a rotating movement when power is supplied to the electromagnet in the stator.

 The shaft is the part of the stepper motor that transfers the kinetic energy.
-It is manufactured with very high precision from electrically non-conductive stainless steel.
+It is manufactured with very high precision from electrically not magnetic stainless steel.
 For motors on which an encoder or brake is to be mounted, the shaft is extended and led out of the rear bearing seat.
 Hollow shafts can also be mounted.

 With the help of the corrugated washers, the springs of the motor shaft are preloaded.
 This increases the life expectancy of the ball bearings and compensates for production-related tolerances.
 Using special bearing shells, it is possible to preload the motor shaft in a defined manner, e.g., to achieve a low axial play.